 Playing with Books: The Yellow Door by Kathleen Jamie

-In the fourth year of our celebrated co-productions with the Royal Lyceum Theatre Edinburgh, we present theatrical and musical explorations of scenes from much-loved books, followed by a discussion with the author and creative teams.
+In the fourth year of our celebrated co-productions with the Royal Lyceum Theatre Edinburgh, we presented theatrical and musical explorations of scenes from much-loved books, followed by a discussion with the author and creative teams.